Visualizing the stark maternal health inequities in the United States

 Addressing the pandemic's effects on maternal health care

 No nationwide data about maternal mortality rates from 2020 and 2021 has been released yet, so we don't know the full effect the pandemic has had on maternal health care.
-Beyond the risks of contracting Covid-19 — which can be particularly devastating to pregnant women — expectant mothers are now tasked with navigating a strained, overextended health care system.
+Beyond the risks of contracting Covid-19 — which can be

-But March of Dimes president Stacey Stewart says that the pandemic may have also created an opportunity to bring these issues to the forefront.